Re:Zero: Video games

 A role-playing mobile game called Re:Zero − Starting Life in Another World: Infinity that was made by Tianjin Tianxiang Interactive Technology and authorized by White Fox was released on January 14, 2020, in China.
 Another mobile game that made by Sega titled Re:Zero − Starting Life in Another World: Lost in Memories (Re:ゼロから始める異世界生活 Lost in Memories, Ri:Zero kara Hajimeru Isekai Seikatsu Lost in Memories) was released for Android and iOS on September 9, 2020.
 In the game, the player can become protagonist Subaru Natsuki and relive the story of the anime.
-From there, the player can branch into “What If” stories.
+From there, the player can branch into "What If" stories.
 Furthermore, a new story original to the game was produced under the full supervision of original author Tappei Nagatsuki.

 A tactical adventure video game was developed by Chime and published by Spike Chunsoft titled Re:Zero − Starting Life in Another World: The Prophecy of the Throne (Re:ゼロから始める異世界生活 偽りの王選候補, Ri:Zero kara Hajimeru Isekai Seikatsu Tsuwarino-ō-Sen kōho) and was released for PlayStation 4, PC, and Nintendo Switch in January 2021.
 The game has an original story and was produced under the full supervision of original author Tappei Nagatsuki and illustrated by the series' illustrator Shinichiou Otsuka.
 It is the first official Re:Zero game to have an English release.

 A role-playing browser game called Re:Zero -Starting Life in Another World- Forbidden Book and the Mysterious Spirit that was made by DMM Games released on July 14, 2021, in Japan.
 On March 14, 2022, DMM Games has announced the game will be shut down on July 14, 2022.

+A mobile game called Re:Zero − Starting Life in Another World: Witch's Re:surrection was announced at the series' stage in AnimeJapan 2023.
+It was released for iOS and Android on August 26, 2024.